Use a SAML Identity Provider for the Performance Cloud VMware portal

 Single sign-on is an authentication method that allows users to sign in using one set of credentials to multiple independent software systems.
 Using SSO means a user doesn’t have to sign in to every application they use.
 With SSO, users can access all needed applications without being required to authenticate using different credentials.

-For more information about single sign-on with Azure Active Directory, here is the official Microsoft documentation: https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/what-is-single-sign-on
+For more information about single sign-on with Microsoft Entra ID, here is the official Microsoft documentation: https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/what-is-single-sign-on

-To use an SAML identity provider other than Azure AD, please see the prerequisites below.
+To use an SAML identity provider other than Microsoft Entra ID, please see the prerequisites below.

 Prerequisites